NightPhantom/SnippetPad/README.md

     * If execution is taking too long, or perhaps is hung, click the `Stop ■` button to cancel execution.
 1. See the results of the execution in the bottom half of the window.

-> [!WARNING]
-> At the moment only CSharp is supported.
-Python and Javascript support will come later.

 ## Version History

 * 1.0.0